 Then they change color again and this is the portion of the dead nail which needs to be trimmed.
 Nails grow about 2.5 millimeters in a month, which means a nail renews itself in about four to six months.
 Also, the fingernails grow faster than the toenails.
 Generally, nails grow faster in the summer than in the winter.
 As a person ages, the slower the nails grow.

 The nails are immediately affected when the body is fighting an infection, or facing a nutritional deficiency.
 This is because the capillaries feeding the nail bed tend to pass on the infected blood to the nails.

 Doctors are able to check for problems with blood circulation and other health issues by simply checking the state of your nails.
 When the body is healthy the nails are evenly formed and pink in color.
 However, discoloration, dullness, thickening of the nail, etc. may be indicative of a problem to be identified.

 Why are longitudinal ridges formed?

 The most common reason for the formation of the vertical or longitudinal ridges in the absence of actual disease is the lack of moisture and improper nutrition.
 As the nails age their capacity to absorb nutrients diminishes and this naturally affects their growth.
 The vertical ridges often form in aging nails.
 They are not a reason for alarm.
-However in some cases the longitudinal ridging may be the indication of underlying health issues.
+However, in some cases, the longitudinal ridging may be the indication of underlying health issues.

 Onychorrhexis or brittle nails along with longitudinal ridging is caused due to peripheral vascular disease, myxoid cysts, lichen plants, Darier’s disease, and trachyonychia to name a few.
 These diseases can be genetic or caused due to physical and emotional stress.
 Some may result due to viral infections, while others may be an auto-immune response of the body.
 There is no single reason for Longitudinal Ridging and, as such, there is no single treatment.